tscircuit/issue-roulette/README.md

 # Issue Roulette

-Find random recent issues for the tscircuit project that are ready to be worked on.
+Find random recent issues for tscircuit that are ready to be worked on.